 A newcomer to the French Alps won’t take long to see why the country’s skiing culture is as celebrated as it is.
 France boasts some of the finest skiing in Europe, with stunning scenery and slopes that cater for all abilities.
-So, if you’re considering a ski holiday with the little ones, here are the best French ski resorts for families.
+So, if you’re considering a ski holiday with the little ones, here are the top French family ski resorts.

 Britons have been coming to Les Gets with their families since the middle of the last century.
 The resort not only boasts a diverse selection of slopes appropriate for all abilities, but it is also a true Alpine spirit when it comes to cuisine.
-To recharge after an exhausting day on the slopes, all family members will enjoy that warming staple of the Savoy region, the tartiflette.
+To recharge after an exhausting day on the slopes, try the warming staple of the Savoy region, the tartiflette.
 This dish of potatoes roasted with lardons and reblochon is a first-class choice for ravenous skiers of all ages.

-Avoriaz is a peaceful, compact resort located on the main lift circuit of the Portes du Soleil.
-The resort offers great value accommodation and the whole village is pedestrianised, so expect to see cars replaced by charming old fashioned sleighs pulled by shire horses; children will love taking a ride on one of these unique taxis through the snowy streets.
+Avoriaz is a peaceful, compact ski resort located on the main lift circuit of the Portes du Soleil.
+The whole village is pedestrianised, so expect to see charming old fashioned sleighs pulled by shire horses.
+Children will love taking a ride on one of these unique taxis through the snowy streets.

 Over 100 instructors and supervisors work in the excellent children’s village, teaching small skiers and baby boarders of all abilities.
-There’s also a separate village restaurant serving lunch and tea for children who have built up an appetite on the slopes.
-In addition to the cinema and bowling alley in Avoriaz, there are numerous family-friendly activities available nearby, from hot air ballooning to donkey trekking.
-Adults will appreciate the many pistes and tranquil off-piste spots, where they can enjoy empty slopes and spectacular views, safe in the knowledge that their kids are being well looked after.
+There’s also a separate village restaurant serving lunch and tea for children.
+In addition to the cinema and bowling alley in Avoriaz, there are numerous family-friendly activities available nearby such as hot air ballooning and donkey trekking.
+Adults will enjoy empty slopes and spectacular views, safe in the knowledge that their kids are being well looked after.

-Avoriaz is one of the best French ski resorts for families with keen snowboarders in the group.
+Avoriaz is one of the best family ski resorts in France with keen snowboarders in the group.
 This was the original European snowboarding resort, thanks in part to the blessing of Jake Burton, the sport’s ‘godfather’, who helped to create the Stash snow park.
 If you’re hoping to get the little ones ‘on board’, Avoriaz also has the Lil’ Stash park to provide an introduction to the sport.

-Forming one half of the famous Paradiski ski area, La Plagne is widely regarded as one of the best French ski resorts for families.
-The resort is made up of ten villages and we can help you choose the right one to suit your family.
+Forming one half of the famous Paradiski ski area, La Plagne is widely regarded as one of the best family ski resorts in France.
+The resort has ten villages.
+We can help you choose the right one to suit your family.
 The higher-altitude villages are Belle Plagne, Plagne Bellecote and Plagne Centre; you’ll find a great variety of ski-in ski-out, family-friendly accommodation here.
-Montchavin is also a great base for families and has even been awarded the Famille Plus accreditation for the quality of its services.
+Montchavin is also a great base for families.
+It has the Famille Plus accreditation for the quality of its services.
 The Baby Club Montchavin organises snowman-building and art activities.
-In the attractive, woodland village of Les Coches there’s an ice rink and two nursery slopes, ideal for children just finding their snow legs.
-The terrain in La Plagne is suited to beginners and intermediates, who’ll find the long cruising blues perfect for practicing turns and the resort’s high altitude means the nursery slopes see good snow through the season.
+In the attractive, woodland village of Les Coches there’s an ice rink and two nursery slopes for children finding their snow legs.
+La Plagne is great for beginners and intermediates.
+The long cruising blues are perfect for practicing turns and the resort’s high altitude means the nursery slopes enjoy good snow cover.

 Christmas is a major event in resort with markets and parades taking over the villages and even a visit from Santa.
 Those coming later in the season for the Easter holidays can look forward to the Subli’Cimes festival.
-This free family festival sees the five peaks of resort taken over with different themes – from tropical paradises to wintery ice-grottos – with a range of fun activities to enjoy together.
+This free family festival sees the five peaks of resort taken over with different themes.
+From tropical paradises to wintery ice-grottos, there’s a range of fun activities to enjoy together.

-Located in the centre of the vast Trois Vallées ski area, Méribel is another of our best French ski resorts for families, with plenty of runs and open boulevards to suit all abilities.
+Located in the centre of the vast Trois Vallées ski area, Méribel is another of our best family ski resorts in France, with plenty of runs and open boulevards to suit all abilities.
 The Moon Wild area of the slopes is always popular with children and features wildlife spotting and giant animal sculptures.
-Another family favourite is the Inuit Village, with its Arctic-themed games, emperor penguin slalom, and blue whale that children can ski through.
-There’s an entertainer here throughout the season, who organises activities like igloo building and snowball fights in between hot chocolate breaks.
-The Inuit Village has continued to expand with the creation of two discovery paths through the Altiport Forest, which are ideal for families to explore together whilst learning more about the Inuit people.
+Another family favourite is the Inuit Village, with its Arctic-themed games and emperor penguin slalom.
+There’s an entertainer here throughout the season, who organises activities like igloo building and snowball fights.
+The Inuit Village has continued to expand with the creation of two discovery paths through the Altiport Forest.
+Ideal for families to explore together whilst learning more about the Inuit people.

-At the end of a long day out on the slopes, gather up the family and head to one of Méribel’s great selection of restaurants.
-Traditional Savoyard dishes like rich cheese fondue and tartiflette are readily available, and many restaurants offer child-friendly options, such as the Petit Kiki menus at Chez Kiki.
+At the end of a long day on the slopes head to one of Méribel’s great selection of restaurants.
+Traditional Savoyard dishes like rich cheese fondue and tartiflette are readily available.
+Many restaurants offer child-friendly options, such as the Petit Kiki menus at Chez Kiki.